Things to do in Fort William This Summer!

 White Water Funyakking/Kayaking

-We have just invested in 8 new NRS Outlaw 2 man inflatable kayaks for the 2018 season!
+Last year we invested in 8 new NRS Outlaw 2 man inflatable kayaks for the season and they have been extremely popular with adventure lovers so far!
 These boats are great for beginner white water trips, very stable and fun to paddle!
 We run regular trips down our local rivers where you will be guided by one of our instructors who will teach yo the skills required to get you down the river!
 For more information please check out our funyakking page!

 Other Stuff To Do Locally